Toggle menu

 For general enquiries about our care for adult services, please visit our webpage.

-All feedback will be analysed and a recommendation made as part of the budget papers for 2026/27 at the Executive meeting on Thursday, 12 February 2026.
-A final decision whether to proceed with the proposal will then be made by elected Members at the meeting of Full Council on Thursday, 26 February 2026.
+All feedback was analysed and a recommendation made as part of the revenue budget papers for 2026/27 at the Executive meeting on Thursday, 12 February 2026 and at the meeting of Full Council on Thursday, 26 February 2026.

-The recommendations will also be reviewed and discussed by members of the Resources and Place Scrutiny Committee on Tuesday, 10 February 2026.
+The recommendation was also reviewed and discussed by members of the Resources and Place Scrutiny Committee on Tuesday, 10 February 2026.

 Meetings of the Executive and Full council are open to the public, as required by law, but you may be excluded from some discussions on confidential matters.
 If you'd like to ask a question at a meeting, find out what can and can't be asked, and how to submit your question here.